DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 - [Prepare Skeleton Screen](#prepare-skeleton-screen)
 - [Localize Client UI](#localize-client-ui)

-## How to run the Example Application
+## How to Run the Example Application

 Follow the steps below to run the example application in Microsoft Visual Studio.